 If you have a suitable site you would like to offer, we may be able to put you in touch with a local bee farmer.
-Please contact the Membership and Administration Officer.
+Please contact Membership Services.

 The Bee Farmers’ Association recognises the use of pesticides is a necessity for many farming businesses.
 There are a number of steps farmers can take to minimise the risks to honey bees from pesticide spraying:

 - know where there are beehives located and to whom they belong

 - inform the bee farmer or beekeeper that you are planning to spray

 - spray in the evening, early morning or on a cool cloudy day when bees are not flying

 - avoid pesticide drift into beehives due to wind or indiscriminate spraying

 - use products as directed in product information.